Shopify/checkout-sheet-kit-swift/README.md

 Buyer-aware checkout experience reduces friction and increases conversion.
 Depending on the context of the buyer (guest or signed-in), knowledge of buyer preferences, or account/identity system, the application can use one of the following methods to initialize a personalized and contextualized buyer experience.

 #### Cart: buyer bag, identity, and preferences
-In addition to specifying the line items, the Cart can include buyer identity (name, email, address, etc), and delivery and payment preferences: see [guide]([url](https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/cart/manage)).
+In addition to specifying the line items, the Cart can include buyer identity (name, email, address, etc.), and delivery and payment preferences: see [guide]([url](https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/cart/manage)).
 Included information will be used to present pre-filled and pre-selected choices to the buyer within checkout.

 #### Multipass
 [Shopify Plus](https://help.shopify.com/en/manual/intro-to-shopify/pricing-plans/plans-features/shopify-plus-plan) merchants using [Classic Customer Accounts](https://help.shopify.com/en/manual/customers/customer-accounts/classic-customer-accounts) can use [Multipass](https://shopify.dev/docs/api/multipass) ([API documentation](https://shopify.dev/docs/api/multipass)) to integrate an external identity system and initialize a buyer-aware checkout session.